Tejashwini123-coding/Edunet_Project/README.md

 | `adaptive_rules` | How it adjusts to student progress |
 | `output_format` | Response structure, length, JSON format |

-**No other file needs to be changed for behavioural customisation.**

 ---